OmiShrestha/OmiShrestha/README.md

 ## 🙏 Namaste!

 Hi!
 I’m Omi Shrestha, a Junior at the University of Scranton, pursuing my bachelor’s degree in Computer Science.
-I have key interests in data science, software developement, information technology, and AI/ML.
+I have key interests in data science, software development, information technology, and AI/ML.

 - 🎓 **Education:** B.S. in Computer Science
 - 📍 **Location:** Scranton, PA